frePPLe/frepple/contrib/vc/README.txt

 extension modules are all compiled with Visual C++ 2010, and frePPle needs to use the same compiler and C runtime libraries.

+FrePPLe can be compiled in 64-bit or 32-bit.
+However, we are not actively testing and developing on the 32-bit version any longer.

 PREREQUISITES
 -------------

 1. Install Visual Studio 2010 SP1 (aka vc10)
 2. Install xerces-c 3.1.1*
-   Installing the 32-bit pre-compiled binaries for vc10 are easiest.
+   Installing the pre-compiled binaries for vc10 are easiest.
-3. Install Python 3.2 or higher
+3. Install Python 3.4 or higher

 BUILD INSTRUCTIONS FROM THE COMMAND LINE